-Management and leadership by the Headteacher and Governors ensure that the time, resources and training are adequate to ensure that the DSL responsibilities, as outlined in KCSiE, are carried out and that all strategic Child Protection and safeguarding arrangements are in place and effective.
+Management and leadership by the Headteacher and Governors ensure that the time, resources and training are adequate to ensure that the DSL responsibilities, as outlined in KCSiE 2024, are carried out and that all strategic Child Protection and safeguarding arrangements are in place and effective.

-The Governing Body will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, so that all systems, processes, and policies operate with the best interests of the child at their heart and will facilitate a whole school approach to safeguarding which involves everyone.
+The Governing Board will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, so that all systems, processes, and policies operate with the best interests of the child at their heart and will facilitate a whole school approach to safeguarding which involves everyone.

-The Governing Body are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements set out by the ERSCP.
+The Governing Board are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty - see KCSiE 2024, Para 80), and the local multi-agency safeguarding arrangements set out by the ERSCP.
 The Senior Leadership Team will be supported to ensure that there are policies and procedures in place to make sure that appropriate action is taken in a timely manner to safeguard and promote children's welfare.

-The Governing Body will:
+The Governing Bord will:

-- designate a Governor (DSG) for Child Protection & Safeguarding who will monitor the school's Child Protection Policy in operation along with training and procedures and keep the full Governing Body suitably updated. - ensure a written report is presented to each Full Governing Body meeting on the Child Protection/Safeguarding work of the school and that the previous school year annual report is presented to the Autumn Term meeting.

-- ensure that the annual report is forwarded to the East Riding of Yorkshire Council's Education Safeguarding Team - safeguardingineducation@eastriding.gov.uk - ensure that this policy is revised and updated annually and in doing so will seek the views of parents and students and the views and experience of staff. - remedy any identified weaknesses in the policy or application of the policy immediately. - ensure all Governors complete ERSCP e-learning Child Protection training (including online safety) and refresh this at least every 3 years, either Safeguarding Everyone Level 1 or Safeguarding in Education (CoG and DSG).
-This level of training should be included in the induction package of any new Governors.
-The DSG should complete higher level training led by the SiET. - Make opportunities available for Governors to complete ERYC: - Safer Recruitment training. - Governor's Safeguarding Roles & Responsibilities training. - The DSG acts as a 'Champion' for Child Protection and liaises with the Head & DSL to report to, update and advise the full Governing Body on the strategic and operational aspects of safeguarding. - Governors have a duty to assure themselves that the schools Child Protection files are maintained as set out in Annex C of KCSiE 2022 but would not routinely have access to details of individual Child Protection Cases and understand the requirement for confidentiality.
+- designate a Governor (DSG) for Child Protection & Safeguarding who will monitor the school's Child Protection Policy in operation along with training and procedures and keep the full Governing Board suitably updated. - ensure a written report is presented to each Full Governing Board meeting on the Child Protection/Safeguarding work of the school and that the previous school year annual report is presented to the Autumn Term meeting. - ensure that this policy is revised and updated annually and in doing so will seek the views of parents and students and the views and experience of staff. - remedy any identified weaknesses in the policy or application of the policy immediately. - ensure all Governors complete ERSCP e-learning Child Protection training (including online safety) and refresh this at least every 3 years, either Safeguarding Everyone Level 1 or Safeguarding in Education (CoG and DSG). - This level of training should be included in the induction package of any new Governors.
+The DSG and CoG should complete higher level training led by the SiET. - Make opportunities available for Governors to complete ERYC: - Safer Recruitment training. - Governor's Safeguarding Roles & Responsibilities training. - The DSG acts as a 'Champion' for Child Protection and liaises with the Headteacher & DSL to report to, update and advise the full Governing Body on the strategic and operational aspects of safeguarding. - Governors have a duty to assure themselves that the schools Child Protection files are maintained as set out in Annex C of KCSiE 2024 but would not routinely have access to details of individual Child Protection Cases and understand the requirement for confidentiality. - Make sure that the school has appropriate filtering and monitoring systems in place and review their effectiveness and have a designated Governor with oversight for this. - Review the DfE's filtering and monitoring standards, and discuss with IT staff and service providers about what needs to be done to support the school to meet these standards - Make sure the DSL takes lead responsibility for understanding the filtering and monitoring systems in place as part of their role - Make sure that all staff undergo safeguarding and child protection training, including online safety and that such training is regularly updated and is in line with advice from the safeguarding partners - Make sure staff understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training.